OHD Board of Directors

 Margaret Klein, RN, MS, MSN, JD

-Margaret is a nurse, attorney, ethicist, educator, and published author with over 40 years of experience in healthcare, law, ethics and the insurance industry.
-She has held positions in direct patient care, management and administration – serving in healthcare leadership positions for Legacy Health System, Oregon Health Sciences University, Providence Health and Services, and Vibra Specialty Hospital.
-Currently, Margaret chairs the Palliative Care and Quality of Life Advisory Council and is the Oregon Director of Clinical Operations with KEPRO.
+Margaret is a nurse, attorney, ethicist, educator, and published author with over 46 years of experience in healthcare, law, ethics and the insurance industry.
+She has held positions in direct patient care, management and administration – serving in healthcare leadership positions for Legacy Health System, Oregon Health Sciences University and Providence Health and Services.
+Currently, Margaret chairs the Palliative Care and Quality of Life Advisory Council for the Oregon Health Authority and is the Director of Care Integration and Coordination, OHSU Health Services.

-In her spare time, Margaret helps at the family-owned restaurant Tebo’s with her husband and co-owner, Craig; has served as the photojournalist and team administrator for a medical mission team to Guatemala through Faith in Practice out of Houston Texas; serves on the board for the local chapter of Hockey Ministry International; grows roses, and has three beautiful Shih Tzu pups, Porsche, Lincoln, Tesla and their domestic cat, Miss Bentley.
+In her spare time, Margaret spends time with her now retired husband Craig; has served as the photojournalist and team administrator for a medical mission team to Guatemala through Faith in Practice out of Houston Texas; serves on the board with Susan G. Komen, Oregon and SW Washington, and on the board of the American Care Management Association Oregon Chapter; grows roses, and has four beautiful rescue Shih Tzu pups, Lincoln, Tesla, Shelby, Lexus, and their domestic cat, Miss Bentley.

 John Stull, MD, MPH

 John obtained his MD from Washington University School of Medicine in St. Louis, pediatrics training at Children’s Hospital Medical Center in Cincinnati, a Master of Public Health at the Harvard School of Public Health, and Preventive Medicine training at OHSU.
 He practiced as a general pediatrician for 25 years, and for the past 19 years has served on faculty at OHSU, teaching epidemiology, ethics, several public health survey courses, and serving as Director of the OHSU MD/MPH Program as well as Program Director for the Preventive Medicine Residency from 2007-2018.